 Therese’s work has been translated into more than twenty foreign languages and is published around the world.
 Z is now available as an original dramatic series for Amazon Studios starring Christina Ricci, with Killer Films producing.
-(Amazon has elected not to continue with its order for a second season.)

 Therese has been a visiting professor at North Carolina State University and occasionally teaches fiction writing at conferences and workshops.
 A member of Phi Beta Kappa and PEN America, she is married to award-winning professor and author John Kessel.
 They reside in North Carolina.